AI4DBiological-Systems/NMRHamiltonian.jl/docs/src/demo_code.md

 using DataDeps, Tar, CodecZlib

 using LinearAlgebra
-import PythonPlot # do Pkg.add("PythonPlot") if you're missing this library.
+import PythonPlot as PLT # do Pkg.add("PythonPlot") if you're missing this library.

 # the same function for ensuring the dataset at 10.5281/zenodo.8174261 is downloaded.